Watch the presentation video

 Text: Shantideva, Engaging in the Bodhisattva Deeds

-Commentary: Gyaltsab Je, Commentary to (Shantideva’s) ‘Engaging in the Bodhisattva Deeds’
+Commentary: Dragpa Gyaltsen, Commentary to (Shantideva’s) ‘Engaging in the Bodhisattva Deeds’

 “That which through the knower of all leads hearers seeking pacification to peace, which through the knower of paths causes those helping migrators to achieve the aims of the world, and through the perfect possession of which the Munis set forth these varieties having all aspects, to the Mother of the Buddhas as well as the host of hearers and bodhisattvas, I pay homage.”

 Maitreya’s Ornament for Clear Realizations is the root text for the study of the levels of realization related to enlightenment according to the Madhyamaka school.
 This important scripture, traditionally the basis for extensive study in the monastic curriculum, made explicit these levels which were otherwise presented in only a hidden manner in the Buddha’s Perfection of Wisdom teachings.
-From among the seventy topics covered by the Ornament, the eleven topics of chapter four have been selected for commentary in the Basic Program curriculum.
+From among the seventy topics covered by the Ornament, the eleven topics of chapter four have been selected for commentary in the FPMT Basic Program curriculum, with an emphasis on the 37 Harmonies with Enlightenment.

 Text: Maitreya, Ornament for Clear Realizations